Truncation of long-range percolation model with square non-summable interactions: Acknowledgements

 \section{Acknowledgements}

 B.N.B.L. would like to thank and dedicate this paper to his dear friend and PhD advisor Vladas Sidoravicius who told him this fascinating problem a long time ago.
 Both authors thank Daniel Ungaretti for his valuable comments.
 The research of B.N.B.L.\ was supported in part by CNPq grant 305811/2018-5 and FAPERJ (Pronex E-26/010.001269/2016).
 A.M.C. was supported by CNPq.
+The authors also thank the anonymous referee for his valuable comments.